hiddify/hiddify.com/docs/manager/basic-concepts-and-troubleshooting/How-to-monitor-server-resources-on-Hiddify.md

 > Be sure to log in as the root user and then execute this command.

 ## Hard disk management
-- In addition to Hiddify panel dashboard that displays the status of the hard disk, the following command can also be used in the terminal.
+- In addition to HiddifyManager dashboard that displays the status of the hard disk, the following command can also be used in the terminal.

 ```
 df -h --total